FAQs

 I’m new to homeschooling.
 What are the legal parameters?

 Homeschooling is an exciting, accessible, and long-tested alternative to traditional schooling options.
-You can read all about the legal parameters in New Mexico, and more, on our resources page.
+You can read all about the legal parameters in New Mexico, and more, on your state designated homeschool education page.

 My student is younger than fifth grade, can I still apply?